mosaicml/examples/stable-diffusion/README.md

 </p>
 <br />

-This folder contains starter code for finetuning Stable Diffusion on the lambda labs pokemon dataset.
-You can finetune Stable Diffusion v1 or 2, save the model and generate your own pokemon, or swap out the dataset to adapt stable diffusion to your desired domain.
+This folder contains starter code for finetuning Stable Diffusion.
+You can easily finetune Stable Diffusion v1 or v2 on any available image-caption HuggingFace dataset, save the model, and generate your own images.
+Optionally, you can create your own dataset to adapt Stable Diffusion to your desired domain.

 # Quick Start